-- All evidence submitted to the laboratory, shall have a DOFS Online Evidence Submission Form or a DNA Database Submission Form. - Out-of-state agencies may use their own forms when submitting evidence.
+- All evidence submitted to the laboratory shall have a DOFS Online Evidence Submission Form or a DNA Database Submission Form.
+(Exception: BA/Urine kits where the submission form is contained inside the sealed kit with required information.) - Out-of-state agencies may use their own forms when submitting evidence.